TNGStudios/rgc-spec/source/rgc/objects.rst

         - List<``format [objectType]`` extends :ref:`rgc_object`>
         - Contains information about the RGC file, including the format.

-As an example of this extension, lets say we have a format ``zkldi/some-rhythm-game``.
+As an example of this extension, let's say we have a format ``zkldi/some-rhythm-game``.
 This format defines the objectTypes NOTE and BPM.

 The ``objects`` property inside the RGC **MUST** then be formatted like: